Electric current from Schwinger's time-ordered propagator: Electric current and charge number density

 where in this case $G$ refers to a time-ordered propagator that includes interactions.
 The leading order expectation values for the electric current density operator and the charge number density operator are then

 respectively.
-Both quantities depend on the coordinate $z$.
-The Coulomb potential now plays the role of a chemical potential $\mu=-qEz$, and the $z$ coordinate can be understood as the distance from the source of the constant magnetic field.
+Both quantities depend now on the coordinate $z$. which can be understood as the distance from the source of the constant magnetic field.
 In the absence of a reference system, this interpretation is ambiguous, so the $z$ coordinate should be treated merely as a parameter that changes the value of the chemical potential.
-Then, unambiguously, we can calculate the electric current as a function of the number density and the electric field $j(n,E)$ parameterized by $z$, or equivalently, by the chemical potential.
+However, as pointed out in \cite{Dittrich:2000zu}, under a gauge transformation, the chemical potential must be redefined to obtain the same physical system.
+Then, unambiguously, we can calculate the electric current as a function of the number density and the electric field $j(n,E)$ parameterized by the effective chemical potential $\tilde \mu(n,E)$.

-Using Eqs. (\ref{eq.G_s}) and (\ref{eq.S_F}), tracing over spin, integrating the spatial components of momentum and redefining the integral variable $p_0\to p_0+qEz =p_0-\mu$, the current density and charge number density are then
+Using Eqs. (\ref{eq.G_s}) and (\ref{eq.S_F}), tracing over spin and integrating the spatial components of momentum, the current density and charge number density are then

 with